 - M21 - General specifications for construction and backfilling of mineral exploration drillholes

-To ensure that activities are conducted in accordance with exploration licence conditions and approved exploration PEPRs, explorers are required to submit an exploration compliance report (ECR) to the Department annually.
+To ensure that activities are conducted in accordance with exploration licence conditions and the approved exploration PEPR, explorers are required to submit an exploration compliance report (ECR) to the Department annually.

-The format of an ECR and minimum information required is specified with Ministerial Determination MD012 (PDF 225KB)
+The format of an ECR and minimum information required is specified within Ministerial Determination MD012 (PDF 225KB)

 For more information, contact: